 Examples of themes include:

 Additionally, this lesson will spend time getting you ready to sell your screenplay.

 - Identifying the Genre

 Lesson 6: Actions and Descriptions

 A screenplay has to move.
-We’ve talked about having a beginning, middle and an end.
+We’ve talked about having a beginning, a middle and an end.
 All of the scenes within the three acts must be targeted to move the story along, whether it’s character exposition or action.

 - The Novel vs. The Screenplay

 Lesson 7: Formatting